Writing

 Mesh convergence is not a checkbox

-Refining until the number stops moving is necessary, not sufficient.
-Singularities, stress recovery, the right quantity to converge, and knowing where to stop.
+Refining until the number stops moving is necessary but nowhere near sufficient.
+Singularities, stress recovery, picking the right quantity to converge, and knowing when to stop.

 Read post